Last Updated: May 9, 2018

 Building your dream physique ain't a walk in the park otherwise everyone would be walking around looking like Arnie (or whatever your ideal physique is).

-When trying to build muscle a lot of misinformed people believe that the more they train, the better.
+When trying to build muscle a lot of misinformed people believe that the more you train, the better, and hitting the gym every single day is the best strategy for muscle growth.

-A proven way of structuring muscle building workouts is to work each muscle group only once per week, that is all.
+A proven way of structuring muscle building workouts that I and many other hardgainers have successfully used for great results is to work each muscle group once or twice per week, and that's all.

-If you train with full intensity on every set, once a week for each muscle group is all you will need to trigger maximum muscle growth.
+If you train with full intensity on every set, once a week for each muscle group is actually all you will need to trigger maximum muscle growth, despite what some people may say.
+This is coming from personal experience, and not just theorizing.
+But twice a week is great, too.

-You should also aim to group muscles that normally work together into the same workout session.
+You should also aim to group muscles that normally work together into the same workout session in what's called a split program.

 For example, when you train your chest with the bench press it involves your shoulders and triceps as well, so it would be wise to group those three muscle groups into the same workout session.

-So a typical training schedule could look like this (and remember a warm-up and cardio before each session + rest days in-between workouts):
+A typical split routine for building muscle might look like this (and remember a warm-up and cardio before each session, a cool down, and rest days in-between workouts):

 Session 1: Legs, Abs/Core